 Applicants must hold or obtain the following minimum qualifications before the Faculty will give consideration to admission:

 (a) A four-year baccalaureate degree or its equivalent from a recognized institution.
 Degrees and grades from other institutions are evaluated for their equivalency to those of the University of Calgary.
 A grade point average equivalent to 3.00 or better (on the University of Calgary four-point system) is required.
-This is based on the last two years of the undergraduate degree consisting of a minimum of 10 full-course equivalents.
+This is based on the last two years of the undergraduate degree consisting of a minimum of 60 units.
 Senior Level courses of appropriate content for the graduate program applied for and any graduate work may also be considered.
 Individual graduate programs may require a higher admission grade point average.

 In most cases, a master’s degree or equivalent is required for admission to a doctoral program.
 See program listings in the Graduate Calendar (http://www.ucalgary.ca/pubs/calendar/grad/current/gs-programs-descriptions.html) for exceptions and details.